Breastfeeding and Baby Friendly Hospitals

 Scenario

 She reports having a strong desire to breastfeed but not knowing any friends or family who have done so.
-The baby is able to latch and take some colostrum before falling into a deep sleep for the next few hours.
+The baby can latch and take some colostrum before falling into a deep sleep for the next few hours.

-Over the next 2 days in the postpartum unit, Beth expresses uncertainty about the efficacy of the baby’s latch and her milk supply.
-Over the course of the hospital stay, Beth is observed feeding the baby on demand about every 2-3 hours whenever he is alert and rooting.
-She gains confidence in positioning the baby and getting him to latch.
+Over the next two days in the postpartum unit, Beth expressed uncertainty about the efficacy of the baby’s latch and her milk supply.
+Over the course of the hospital stay, Beth was observed feeding the baby on demand about every 2-3 hours whenever he was alert and rooting.
+She gained confidence in positioning the baby and getting him to latch.

-His stools begin transitioning from meconium to a seedy yellow.
-He is putting out about 6 wet diapers per day.
-His weight has dropped 4 oz.
+His stools have begun transitioning from meconium to a seedy yellow.
+He is putting out about 6 wet diapers per day, and his weight has dropped 4 oz.

 Assessment

-This baby’s hospital stay is very typical and there are no red flags.
-He is feeding at regular intervals and has only lost a few oz, well within the 10% allotted for loss in the newborn period.
+This baby’s hospital stay is very typical, and there are no red flags.
+He is feeding regularly and has only lost a few oz, well within the 10% allotted for loss in the newborn period.

-Transitioning stools are reassuring and fewer wet diapers during the first two weeks of life are typical.
+Transitioning stools are reassuring, and fewer wet diapers are typical during the first two weeks of life.
 A feeding is observed, and Benjamin is noted to have a wide latch with flanged lips, audible sucking and swallowing, and a rocker motion of the jaw.
 He is content between feedings and sleeps for several hours.

 Beth remains concerned about milk supply and how to know that he is getting enough, making maternal lack of confidence the biggest concern for this mother-baby dyad.